Fatihayoz/ui-ux-design-homework/planning/interview/notes.md

 ## Interview 2
 ### Following qestions
 - Story of Fatih's dangerous escape from Turkey because of political reasons.
 He is a very brave man.
 - What did you exactly do when you were an hr officer?
 Recruting, interview, examinations.
 That was a good job and Fatih liked it.
-"To be the best to find the best"
+The main principle: "To be the best to find the best"
 - Whom do you see yourself in the future?
 Do you think you can integrate your past experience into your future occupation?
 Hopefully, yes.
 It will be more clear in the future.
-- What are your goals here in Belgium?
 - Would you like to work in a company or on your own?
 Which company?
 In a company, maybe startup, with possibility to develop and grow.
 - What would you like to tell to the world about yourself?
 What would you like to share?
-Smile.
+A smile.
 If you smile, you don't have bad intentions in your heart.
 - Whom you would like to communicate? (visitors of the page) Greet anyone, find like-minded people who may also be asylim-seekers, language learners who cama with a different background.
 - What do you think are your strenghts?
 Curious, passionate for learning, open to new experience.
 - What does inspire you?
 Learning process of his son: you can express yourself even with a little knowledge {of language}

 ## Summary
 Fatih is a man with a background in economics and hr, currently interested in studying web development and data science to find a job in a new country.
+He would prefer to work in a company.
-Family is most important for him, a focus point he cares to settle in Belgium.
+Family is most important for him and a focus point for settlement in Belgium.

 He likes to meet new people and to discover new things, especially historical - by travelling, architecture observation, museums and further reading.
 He is open to new knowledge and tries to get deeper into what he sees.